semgrep/semgrep-docs/docs/semgrep-app/editor.md

 ## Accessing Semgrep Editor

-1. Sign in to your [Semgrep App account](https://semgrep.dev/login).
+1. Sign in to your [Semgrep Cloud Platform account](https://semgrep.dev/login).
 2. Click **Editor** from the **App sidebar**.
 The **splash page** and **library pane** appear.
 3. Do any of the following steps:
     1. To create a new rule, click on the <i class="fa-solid fa-circle-plus"></i> **(+) plus sign** or <i class="fa-solid fa-file-plus"></i> **Create new rule** button.